ArachnaDude/advent-of-code/README.md

 ArachnaDude's solutions to the advent of code 2021 problems.

-Test suite for all functions.
+Test suites included for all solutions.

+NB: Puzzle inputs are generated randomly.
+Replace the input with your own if you want to use these functions.

 Big ups to all the NC lot :)